Mercury13/unicodia/README.md

 **Russian.** Ё is mandatory.
 No war jargon.
 No grammatical concessions to Ukrainian.
 Describe 2022 war as neutral as possible.

-**Ukrainian.** Avoid 2019 reform, earlier changes (e.g. frequent Ґ) are embraced.
+**Ukrainian.** Avoid 2019 reform, earlier changes (e.g. frequent Ґ in loanwords) are embraced.
 No war jargon.
 Describe topics sensitive to nationalists as delicately as possible.

 ## Future functionality
 * Finish GlyphWiki loader.